Soldiers compete in 2020 Pennsylvania Best Warrior Competition

 |0

-This work, Soldiers compete in 2020 Pennsylvania Best Warrior Competition [Image 4 of 4], by SSG Zane Craig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers compete in 2020 Pennsylvania Best Warrior Competition, by SSG Zane Craig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT